trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 ### The Conjecture: Our Hardware is Compromised

 To test our ability to observe reality, we are going to run three experiments.
-A good experiment starts with a conjecture—a guess about what will happen.
+A good experiment starts with a conjecture — a guess about what will happen.
 Our conjecture for this entire section is this: **Our perception and our thinking are not capable of conveying reliable information about the world.**

 For the purposes of this discussion, we aren't drawing a sharp line between "perception" (the sensory input) and "thinking" (the processing).
 Whether the error happens in the eye or the cortex doesn't matter; we are interested in the reliability of the system as a whole.
 This aligns with the "Critical Thinking" models where we treat the human cognitive stack as a single, often flawed, unit.